What are the bank qualifications for opening a SumUp account?

 When registering a bank account with your SumUp account, kindly note the following points:

-- Your bank account must operate in the same currency used in the country in which your SumUp account is registered. (e.g. If you have a SumUp account registered in the UK, you need to enter a UK bank account and operate using the GBP while merchants registered in Ireland can enter any bank account from a Eurozone country.)
+- Your bank account must operate in the same currency used in the country in which your SumUp account is registered. (e.g. If you have a SumUp account registered in the UK, you need to enter a UK bank account and operate using the GBP while merchants registered in Ireland or Malta can enter any bank account from a Eurozone country.)

 - SumUp accepts every type of bank account with every card (also prepaid) with IBAN, but please pay attention to the transaction limits associated with your card and/or bank account.